Replacing Teeth, Easier Than Ever!

 Alongside the diverse experience and comprehensive knowledge in dental work, our VIPcare dentists are here to meet all of your wishes and needs.

-If you think partial dentures are the right fit for you, do not hesitate to head to our locations page and choose the nearest dental clinic to you or call us at 352-306-0062 to schedule a free consultation.
-We believe that every patient deserves quality dental care, so each of our dental offices accepts all major insurances.
-With us, having a beautiful smile is no longer a money issue!
+If you think partial dentures are right for you, don’t hesitate to find a VIPcare Dental clinic near you and schedule your free consultation.
+We believe every patient deserves quality dental care.
+That’s why we accept all major insurances.
+Having a beautiful smile shouldn’t be a money issue!